DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The encryption algorithm, resolver public key, and client magic number from the chosen certificate are then used by the client to send encrypted queries.
 These queries include the client public key.

 With the knowledge of the chosen certificate and corresponding secret key, along with the client's public key, the resolver is able to verify, decrypt the query, and then encrypt the response utilizing identical parameters.

+Once the session is established through certificate exchange, the ongoing query processing follows specific rules for different transport protocols and padding requirements.

 ## Query Processing